Last updated on December 22nd, 2023 at 05:36 pm

 How To Say Will You Marry Me In Japanese

 Did you know that many Japanese people do not use universal Western lines like “please marry me?” or “will you spend the rest of your life with me?”
 Instead of using cheesy words, you might be surprised at some of the traditional expressions like the following:

 As you probably can notice from the table above, the Japanese people are not really direct when it comes to expressing their feelings.
-This is very much different from the romantic culture in the Western world since many casually throw around expressions like “I love you” or “love you.”
+This is very different from the Western world’s romantic culture since many casually throw around expressions like “I love you” or “love you.”
 In fact, the locals also do not have a direct translation for saying “I love you so much” because they believe that giving “too much” of something will render the feelings meaningless.
-So if you are in a relationship with a Japanese person and they suddenly blurt out "愛してる or aishiteru" then you can be sure that they truly are head over heels for you!
+So if you are in a relationship with a Japanese person and they suddenly blurt out aishiteru (愛してる) then you can be sure that they truly are head over heels for you!